xbeat/Machine-Learning/README.md

 Introduction to K-Nearest Neighbors (KNN)

 K-Nearest Neighbors is a simple yet powerful machine learning algorithm used for classification and regression tasks.
 It works by finding the K closest data points to a new instance and making predictions based on their labels or values.

+## Bayes' Theorem Explained with Python

+Introduction to Bayes' Theorem

+Bayes' Theorem is a fundamental concept in probability theory and statistics.
+It provides a way to update our beliefs about the probability of an event based on new evidence.
+This powerful tool has applications in various fields, including machine learning, data analysis, and decision-making under uncertainty.

 ## Bernoulli Distribution Explained with Python